 While HR professionals are aware of why they should have a technology strategy and the benefits it can bring, many still shy away from tech investment – at least until others have adopted it first.
 Ashleigh Webber reports

-Technology is transforming almost every aspect of our professional and personal lives: our homes are now “smart”, there are robots helping perform operations and the advent of 5G has enabled us to download data faster than ever before.
+Technology is transforming almost every aspect of our professional and personal lives: our homes are now “smart”, there are robots helping perform surgery and the advent of 5G has enabled us to download data faster than ever before.

 Yet, while this is going on around us, our HR departments seem to be struggling to keep pace with this digital revolution.